oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/use-delta-sharing/use-delta-sharing.md

 ## Introduction

 Delta Sharing is an open protocol for secure real-time data sharing across multiple platforms.
-It allows sharing both static and dynamic data.
-There are two parties involved: Data Providers and Recipients.
-Delta Sharing is designed to be easy for both providers and consumers to use with their existing data and workflows.
-The design goals are:
+It allows sharing both static and dynamic data and is designed to be easy for both providers and consumers to use with their existing data and workflows.
+The Delta Sharing protocol is based on Parquet, which most tools already support.
+The protocol design goals are:

 * Share live data directly without copying it.
 * Support a wide range of clients.
 Recipients can directly consume data from their tools of choice without installing a new platform.
-The Delta Sharing protocol is based on Parquet, which most tools already support.
-* Strong security, auditing and governance: The protocol is designed to help you meet privacy and compliance requirements.
-Delta Sharing lets you grant, track and audit access to shared data from a single point of enforcement.
+* Strong security, auditing and governance.
+It enables you to grant, track, and audit access to shared data from a single point of enforcement.
-* Scale to massive datasets: Data sharing increasingly needs to support terabyte-scale datasets.
+* Scale to terabyte-scale datasets.

 Autonomous Database supports the Delta Sharing protocol.